Yendri Sánchez: Biography

 He later hugged Lionel Messi at the Copa América and took the crown from Miss Cojedes, Hannelly Quintero, during Miss Venezuela 2007, after posing as Miss Zulia's stylist.
 After the incident, he was even rebuked by Osmel Sousa and it was the staff's priority to identify him during beauty pageants.
 For two consecutive years he went indoors to the baseball field where the Águilas del Zulia played.
 At the Luis Aparicio stadium he climbed on the scaffolding where Tito El Bambino was.
 In a presentation he took the chain from Chayanne, jewel, he explains, that he sold for 25,000 bolívares and it was used to buy a plasma TV, a DVD, a laptop, clothes, shoes and food.
 During a raid by the Bolivarian Intelligence Service (SEBIN) on his ranch, all his purchased belongings were stolen by the troops.
 Sánchez has also infiltrated Manuel Rosales' campaign closings, and in one act he approached President Hugo Chávez posing as an escort.
 From then on, every time Chávez visited the state of Zulia, he sent SEBIN troops to walk his family, give them food and give them money, knowing that they could circumvent his security, and when the presidential escorts called the intelligence service to report that Chávez was leaving the state were returned home.
 In 2011, a file was opened on Yendri for the charge of aggravated robbery in a frustrated degree, being accused by a doctor from the PDVSA clinic, in La Salina, Cabimas, because she found him in his office checking his wallet, despite the fact that Yendri assured that "he had not stolen anything from her."

 In 2013, Yendri climbed on the platform during an act of the presidential candidate Henrique Capriles and on 19 April 2013, Yendri sneaked into the inauguration of Nicolás Maduro.
 In an interview with Panorama, he explains that he did it because he wanted to "beat Juan" and ask Maduro for help for his family; He put on a borrowed red jacket, went to the National Assembly and pretended to be the son of Diosdado Cabello.
-The security guards, surprised, did not ask him for anything and sat him down next to María Gabriela Chávez and Potro Álvarez.
+The security guards, surprised, did not ask him for anything and sat him down next to María Gabriela Chávez and El Potro Álvarez.
 When she asked him who he was, he replied that he was the son of Jesse Chacón.
 After 15 minutes of starting the national network, Yendri ran to Maduro, took his microphone from him and asked for help before being intercepted by the security of the event.
 The image of the signal of the national network that transmitted the ceremony and the sound were turned off, and Maduro reappeared moments later declaring that there had been "a security breach."